-Burien stirred up by roar from new Sea-Tac Airport overflights
+Burien stirred up by roar from sharp increase in Sea-Tac Airport overflights

 “What you cannot change, you ignore,” Marquis said.
 “The rain is going to fall.
 You accept it.”

-Still, dozens of residents attended a public meeting in Burien in September.
+Still, dozens of residents attended a public meeting in Burien last month.
 Many complained of the FAA’s lack of responsiveness.
 The city’s outside lawyer updated the meeting on the lawsuit, which continues.

 Asked for comment on the Burien flight-path changes, the FAA declined, citing the pending litigation.